liyang/fast-math/README.md

 x*y + x*z == z*(y+z)
 ```

-does not hold for `Float` or `Double` types.
-The lowest order bits may be different due to rounding errors.Therefore, GHC (and most compilers for any language) will not perform this optimization by default.
+can be used to reduce the number of multiplications in your code.
+Unfortunately, this law does not hold for `Float` or `Double` types.
+The lowest order bits may be different due to rounding errors.
+Therefore, GHC (and most compilers for any language) will not perform this optimization by default.
 Instead, most compilers support special flags that enable these unsafe optimizations.
 See for example the [-ffast-math flag in the gcc documentation](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 GHC, however, has [no built in flags for these optimizations](http://www.haskell.org/ghc/docs/7.8.2/html/users_guide/flag-reference.html).
 But that's okay.
 GHC's `RULES` pragmas are sufficiently powerful to achieve most of the performance benefits of `-ffast-math`.
 This package provides those `RULES` pragmas.

 ### Enabling the optimizations